mrciolino/wiki-backup/Events/return-to-hastow.md

 Spoops finds some silverware sanctified by Ry-ann.
 Also he finds a bone from one of the first undead Ry-ann ever raised.
 Lastly he finds some ancient text written by Ry-ann, all of which he takes.

+The cathedeal falls, killing Narascus.
+Narascus is brought back to life by Spoops.

-The party leaves Hastow.
+The party leaves Hastow to enter the caves.
 Narascus stays behind in Hastow to run his Monastary.